leticiamatos/analisejuridica_wp/wp-content/plugins/advanced-ads/readme.txt

 * switch sizes of an ad
 * switch between normal and responsive ads
-* automatic limit to 3 AdSense banners according to AdSense terms of service (can be disabled)
+* optional limit to 3 AdSense banners according to AdSense terms of service
 * hide AdSense advertisements on 404 pages by default (to comply with AdSense terms)
 * insert Page-Level ads code globally
 * assistant for exact sizes of responsive ads with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)